JS-RML/Learning-to-Grasp-by-Digging/README.md

 ## 4 Test
 ### 4.1 Test in simulation
 Here we provide testing script to reproduce the results in paper.
-The saved models will download automatically.
+Our saved model will download automatically.
+The model is tested on three objects which are used during training.

     python test_in_sim.py